jzhong0821/History-Club/src/content/blog/flik-defence.md

   - flik
 ogImage: https://www.imghippo.com/images/1697775300.jpg
 siteOG: https://www.imghippo.com/images/1697775300.jpg
-description: The disdain Flik's dining service has faced is unwarranted, and thus I feel compelled to present the truth to all.
+description: The amount of criticism Flik's dining service has faced is unjustified, and thus I feel compelled to present the truth.
 ---

 <img src="https://www.imghippo.com/images/1697775300.jpg" alt="something">

-The disdain Flik's dining service has faced is unwarranted.
-Upholding the high moral standards of a Stevenson student, I feel compelled to present the truth to all.
+The amount of criticism Flik's dining service has faced is unjustified.
+Upholding the high moral standards of a Stevenson student, I feel compelled to present the truth.

 ---